Germanic Languages

 Professors

-- Mark Anderson (on leave Fall 2024)
+- Mark Anderson

 - Stefan Andriopoulos

-- Claudia Breger (Chair)
+- Claudia Breger (on sabbatical)

 - Jeremy Dauber